Integrate Node.js with Retell AI and Twilio: Lessons from My Setup

 });

-Retell sends call events (started, ended, transcript) to YOUR server:
+Retell sends call lifecycle events (started, ended, transcript) to your server for analytics and state management:

 javascript